warrior-cultures-and-training

 Tapuwae: Jumping and Balance

 Tapuwae translates roughly to "footprint" or "step".
 This game involves a series of hopping, jumping, and balancing challenges, often performed on a raised log or along a narrow beam.
-Participants must leap from one point to another without touching the ground, sometimes while carrying stones or weapons.
+Participants leap from one point to another without touching the ground, sometimes while carrying stones or training weapons.
 The skills developed include:

 - Proprioception – awareness of body position in space, vital for moving silently and efficiently in forest combat.